GRBs from Collapse of Thorne-\.Zytkow-like Objects as the Aftermath of WD-NS Coalescence

 \item Radio.
-As reported in \citet{Ale2020}, VLA observed the position of GRB~200826A 2.28 days after GBM trigger at a mean frequency of 6 GHz.
-A radio source was detected with a flux density of $\sim 40\rm~\mu Jy$ at the position of GRB 200826A. \citet{Rho2021} carried out a survey of enhanced Multi Element Remotely Linked Interferometer Network (eMERLIN) observations of GRB~200826A.
-They obtained two radio detections of $93\pm 16\rm~\mu Jy$ and $68\pm 8\rm~\mu Jy$ at 5 GHz at $4.92\pm 0.5$ and $6.4\pm 0.9$ days, respectively, and an upper-limit of $F_{\nu}<34 ~\rm \mu Jy$ at $8.7\pm 1.9$ days.
-The upgraded Giant Metrewave Radio Telescope (uGMRT) performed an observation 14.47 days after the burst.
-The central frequency is 1.25 GHz, and the radio emission reported was below a $3\sigma$ upper-limit of 48.6$~\rm \mu Jy$/beam.
+As reported in \citet{Ale2020}, the Very Large Array observed the position of GRB~200826A 2.28 days after the GBM trigger at a mean frequency of 6 GHz.
+A radio source was detected with a flux density of $\sim 40\rm~\mu Jy$ at the position of GRB 200826A. \citet{Rho2021} carried out a survey of enhanced Multi-Element Remotely Linked Interferometer Network observations of GRB~200826A.
+They obtained two radio detections of $93\pm 16$ and $68\pm 8\rm~\mu Jy$ at 5 GHz at $4.92\pm 0.5$ and $6.4\pm 0.9$ days, respectively, and an upper limit of $F_{\nu}<34 ~\rm \mu Jy$ at $8.7\pm 1.9$ days.
+The upgraded Giant Metrewave Radio Telescope performed an observation 14.47 days after the burst.
+The central frequency is 1.25 GHz, and the radio emission reported was below a $3\sigma$ limit of 48.6$~\rm \mu Jy~beam^{-1}$.
 All those numbers are plotted in Figure 2 and taken into account in our fit.

 \end{itemize}